MicrosoftDocs/win32/desktop-src/DirectShow/cbasecontrolvideo-getsourceposition.md

 ---
-Description: The GetSourcePosition method retrieves the position and dimensions of the source rectangle in one atomic operation. ms.assetid: 44356f62-8b14-4b0e-a587-f832adff3bba
+description: The GetSourcePosition method retrieves the position and dimensions of the source rectangle in one atomic operation. ms.assetid: 44356f62-8b14-4b0e-a587-f832adff3bba
 title: CBaseControlVideo.GetSourcePosition method (Ctlutil.h)
 ms.topic: reference